MarkPavin/Neural-Networks-1.0/README.md

-# Neural-Networks-1.0
+# What is it?
-let's try out
+Not sure